soc-ucsd/LCC/docs/supplement/people.md

 ## Contact

+See [my website](https://wangjw18.github.io) to know more about me.
 If you are interested in my work, please feel free to send me an e-mail (wang-jw18@mails.tsinghua.edu.cn) and let me know.
 I will be really glad and excited to work together with some amazing people like you!